Meet Our Board Members

 Associate Dean, Distance Learning, Stevenson University

-Vice Dean, Computer and Information Sciences, University of Maryland University College
+Vice Dean, Computer and Information Science, University of Maryland University College

 Dr. Bhaskar has over 15 years of experience working with adult students and online education.
 He has developed programs and online content for computing courses while at UMUC.
 He has worked with four-year institutions, community colleges, and high schools on curricular and other matters pertaining to IT.
 Bhaskar holds a Ph.D in Computer Science from the University of Maryland at College Park, and is a member of ACM and IEEE.